Hi my name is Maanav! I’m a Computer Science student@MacU and the following is an outline of my current work experience:

 Front-End Engineer Intern @Mixem | January 2018 - April 2018Beyond this, I’m currently working on building algorithmic trading models, developing my data science skills further, seeking public speaking opportunities and expanding my financial knowledge.

-For more, you can follow this link to see my resume, otherwise, I invite to check out my website!
+For more, you can follow this link to my online resume!

 Mathematical machine learning model designed in Python

 A mathematical machine learning model designed to predict the regular season averaging statistics for incoming rookies, by applying the trend of all the NBA player’s (1980 - 2018) college careers compared to their first season in the league, to the 2019 rookies college career statistics.
 I built this model using Python, and I’m currently working on a UI to display the calculated data.

 Before actually playing with and analyzing the data, I used BeautifulSoup to scrape all the required data, which included the following:

 Following are the concepts that were applied to predict the 2019 in-game statistics of incoming rookies: